Nemin32/Nemin32.github.io/other/_posts/2024-08-23-whatsnext.md

 - [DEDEX](https://furm.com/trademarks/dedex-98402505) is currently has the status of "PUBLICATION/ISSUE REVIEW COMPLETE", which means it's a step further than the other two, but has regardless passed examinations and will be published in the official [Trademark Gazette](https://www.uspto.gov/learning-and-resources/official-gazette/trademark-official-gazette-tmog),
 - NFTalent and NFTalent Agency are both (thankfully) still abandoned.

-The other interesting thing I've noticed is that all the people, who the [Oddworld Library](https://oddworldlibrary.net/wiki/Scattered_Brains) mentioned as working for Scattered Brains have changed their LinkedIn profiles:
+The other interesting thing I've noticed is that almost all the people, who the [Oddworld Library](https://oddworldlibrary.net/wiki/Scattered_Brains) mentioned as working for Scattered Brains have changed their LinkedIn profiles:

 - [Alanna Lausch](https://www.linkedin.com/in/alanna-lausch/), [Stephen Gray](https://www.linkedin.com/in/stephenwgray/details/experience/), and [Leath Bing](https://www.linkedin.com/in/leathbing/details/experience/) have all removed explicit mentions of Scattered Brains from their profiles, instead replacing these with "Stealth Startup".
 A "Stealth Startup" is, as the name implies, a company which hasn't yet launched its product and is working in secrecy so to prevent competitors from sussing out what exactly they are doing.
 Why they started out public, but then decided to go dark is unclear to me.
 - [Anthony Palma](https://www.linkedin.com/in/anthonyrpalma/details/experience/) meanwhile seems to have completely removed the company from his profile.
 - [Lorne Lanning](https://www.linkedin.com/in/lornelanning/)'s profile also mentions "working in stealth", however, if I recall correctly, he had it this way since the beginning.
+- [Bennie Terry III](https://www.linkedin.com/in/bennie-terry-iii-a470034/)'s profile is the only one which still proudly displays "Chief Product Officer \| Co-Founder" for Scattered Brains, however, it also shows him leaving Oddworld Inhabitants in April, 2023.
+Whether this is just a bureaucratic thing (no point in being in two since he works with LL either way) or a sign of times changing (he did post about delivering a completely unrelated product, named [Realize Music Sing](https://www.linkedin.com/feed/update/urn:li:activity:7298437484353310720/)) is not clear.

 One more interesting thing about Lanning's profile is the background image he set: